June 23, 2026, 9:05 am | Read time: 5 minutes

 How Old Was the Oldest Cat in the World?

 Creme Puff was an extraordinary feline from Austin, Texas, who entered the “Guinness Book of Records” as the world’s oldest house cat at 38 years and three days.
-Her long life doubled the usual cat life expectancy and made her a true legend among cat lovers.
+Her long life was double that of the usual cat life expectancy and made her a true legend among cat lovers.

 According to the “Guinness Book of Records,” a cat named Flossie from Great Britain holds the record for the oldest living cat.
 She was born in December 1995 and has been residing in rainy London ever since—hopefully for a long time to come.